 F = m a ……………(1)

-where a is the acceleration of the body with mass m when a net force F is applied on it.
+where a is the acceleration of the body with mass m when a net force F is applied to it.

 Now let’s break down this equation: